PHEV vs Electric Company Car BiK Rates 2026/27 to 2029/30

 Key Insights

-• Company car tax rates in 2026 create real savings opportunities: EVs remain at just 3% BiK tax while plug-in hybrids range from 6-19% depending on emissions, with confirmed rates through 2028 giving your business valuable planning certainty.
+• Company car tax rates in 2026/27 create real savings opportunities: EVs are at just 4% BiK tax while plug-in hybrids range from 6–19% depending on emissions, with confirmed rates through 2028 giving your business valuable planning certainty.

 • HMRC's OpRA rules work in your favour for ultra-low emission vehicles, offering specific tax treatments that benefit both your business and your employees when structured correctly.